TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/dss_display_share.md

 <a href="https://www.ti.com/tool/SK-LCD1">**SK-LCD1**</a>.
 Timing parameters can
 be configured using sysconfig option.

+The example implements a firewall function to configure firewall for DSS register regions used by the driver to ensure display-sharing functionality.
+This provides access for read, write, cache, and debug DSS register regions for the core running the DSS driver in RTOS context and provides only read access to the application core running HLOS like Linux.
+The example also configures a firewall for frame buffer memory region used in RTOS context for display sharing.
+This provides read, write, cache, and debug access to the DSS peripheral and core running the DSS driver in the RTOS context.
+This blocks access from all other entities in SoC from accessing the frame buffer memory region.

 \note To support display sharing on Linux, there exists a device tree overlay which should be applied to kernel device tree to enable DSS sharing on Linux.
 The overlays are **k3-am62p5-sk-microtips-mf101hie-panel.dtbo** and